JaneliaSciComp/Wavesurfer/README.txt

 Contributions
 -------------

-WaveSurfer includes code from the JSONLab project, by Qianqian Fang (https://github.com/fangq/jsonlab).
+WaveSurfer includes code from the JSONlab project, by Qianqian Fang (https://github.com/fangq/jsonlab).
 This code is covered by its own copyright and licensing.
 We thank Dr. Fang for making it publicly available.